 The program gives the TLT member permission to experience Pathfinder leadership under adult supervision.
 The program uses six major departments of a club as training sections.
 These include: Administrative, Finance/Clerical, Camping/Activities, Outreach, Counseling, and AY Classwork/Honors.
 Within each of these operations are several service areas that must be completed.
 Some clubs, due to size or location, will not require completion of all items under each section.

 The key to the success of the TLT program is clear and ample communication.
 There must be effective and frequent communication between the TLT member and the Pathfinder club leadership."

-(Teen Leadership Training manual, North American Division Office of Pathfinder Ministries.
-Rev. March 2011)
+(Teen Leadership Training Director's Guide- manual, North American Division Office of Pathfinder Ministries.
+2nd Edition, March 2014)